jtkovacs/jtkovacs.github.io/refs/notes/search-engines.md

+# What are search engines?

+Web mining > mining content, structure; see [notes on text analytics.](https://jtkovacs.github.io/refs/text-analytics.html#web-mining)

-# How do search engines work?
+## How do search engines work?

 In general, search engines work by crawling and [automatically indexing](information-architecture.html#cataloging-&-indexing) content (thus creating metadata).
 This index may be fairly shallow, e.g. based on contents of the <meta> tag or headers; it may also be quite deep, using natural language process (NLP) techniques like grammatical stemming.
 User search terms are then matched to the index.

 In the early days, there was a strong distinction between search engines and library catalogs; increasingly, though, [KOSs from IA](information-architecture.html#koss-by-role-in-ir) may play a role.

+## Search engine process

+### Development cycle

+### Response cycle

+- process
+  - development cycle
+  - response cycle
+- SEO

 ## Major search algorithms